 This LibGuide contains several pages or tabs.
 Each tab deals with a specific part of your search strategy (see top bar).

-You will also find an assignment on each page in the left-hand column.
+You will also find an assignment for practice in the left-hand column on each page.

 You can navigate with the links in the introduction box at the top left or scroll down to see the boxes.

-In this training for students of the pre-masters Youth studies and Social Policy and Public Health you will start looking for literature for your subject.
+In this training you will start looking for literature for your subject.

 Do this by following the steps below: